Lokesh23102002/Gossip-Protocol/readme.md

 The seed node and peer node communicate by passing various messages

 ## Shell commands
-### How to see All the connected Peers on a Seed
+### Shell commands of Seeds
 To see the Peers connected you can use the command `Peer` in the command line of the Seed server.

-### How to see All the connected Peers and Seeds on a Peer
-- To see the list of connected seeds and peers  on a Peer server you can enter following commands in the command line of the Peer.
+### Shell commands of Peers
+- All the shell commands are case-insensitive
   - `Peers` to see all connected peers and also the recieved peer list from seed.
   - `Seeds` to see all the connected seeds.
+  - `msg` to see all messages

-### How to see the message sent and received by peer nodes.
+  - `exit` to close the node and exit

 ## Gossip protocol Technicaleties.
+### Seed Node and Peer Node Communication
+The seed node and peer node communicate using following messages:
+- Requests from peers
+  - `Connect` This message is sent to Seed by peer for adding it to the network.
+  - `RequestPL` This message is sent to recieve the peer list by peer.
+- Response to peers
+  - `ConnectedToSeed` This response is sent to Peer after connection request is accepted.
+  - `PeerList` This response is sent to peer with the list of peers connected to the requested seed.

+### Peer Node and Peer Node Communication
+The peer node and peer node communicate using following messages:
+- Requests
+  - `ConnectPeer` This message is sent by peer to connect to the nodes after recieving PeerList.
+  - `Gossip` This message is sent with the gossip message format.
+- Response
+  - `ConnectedToPeer` This is message is sent when the connection request is accepted.

 ## How to run

 ## Contributors
 - [Lokesh Tanwar (B21EE035)]
-- [Jatin Verma (B21EE029)]
+- [Jatin Verma (B21EE028)]